egoldman15/The-App-Checker-App/README.md

 ## Document Creation
 The App Checker App has the following information on thousands of colleges: official college name, shortened college names, college abbreviations, team name(s), website, and location.
 All of this data is combined in [collegeDataset.csv](https://github.com/egoldman15/The-App-Checker-App/blob/master/document-creation/collegeDataset.csv).
 The other documents in document-creation have individual information.

+The csv files are not organized in columns because the program gets the college info from the full college name (first item).
+This means that the redudancies in some lines are acceptable.

 ### Running Document Creation Files
 All documents can be created at once using `bigDataset.py`.
 You should run that file in sections by commenting out parts.
 Individual documents can be created with the other files.
 The csv files in `document-creation` have been manually corrected, but the files that will output from the python files will contain some errors.